Analysis | Vaccine Confronts Humanity With Next Moral Test

 That pledge is as old as ancient Greece, it aligns with Christian teaching, and with the powerful school of rights-based philosophy identified with the 18th-century German philosopher Immanuel Kant, which holds that people should never treat humanity as a means to an end.
 Whatever the ultimate positive consequences, Kantians argue, there is no right to harm anyone.
 Virtuous ends do not justify unethical means.

 In “human challenge trials,” which have been used to test cholera and dengue vaccines, volunteers are injected with a vaccine and then deliberately infected with the germ that researchers are hoping to neutralize.
 The subjects are tightly monitored, and results are available within weeks.
-Researchers at Oxford are developing strains of the coronavirus in preparation for such a trial, as are the National Institutes of Health in the U.S. Such a study will require 150 volunteers at the most.
+Researchers at Oxford are developing strains of the coronavirus in preparation for such a trial alongside a much larger conventional study, as are the National Institutes of Health in the U.S. Such a study will require 150 volunteers at the most.

 Moderna opted against human challenge trials, and instead started a conventional trial with 30,000 test subjects in July.
 Volunteers are given either the vaccine or a placebo, and then go about their daily lives as the pandemic rages.
 Moderna hopes to have scientifically reliable results by the end of the year.Tal Zaks, Moderna’s chief medical officer, said he expects this approach to reveal how the vaccine behaves with different groups of people and in different regions.
 By testing in the real world, he said, results can be superior to the outcome of challenge tests, which are held in laboratory conditions.